 - Vestibule – I prefer a zipper, but that would add weight.

 - Width – the tarp tent is about six inches too narrow.
 I could not store all of my gear with a square pad.
-I switched to my Neoair X-lite, which worked much better, narrower, and tapered at the bottom.
+I switched to my Neoair X-lite, which worked much better, was narrower, and tapered at the bottom.

 Aeon Li Altaplex Review – Would I Buy One Again?